TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 tags: ["Internal Looping", "Tyk Operator", "internal looping","per-API", "Tyk Classic"]
 ---

 Tyk Operator simplifies the management and transformation of API traffic within Kubernetes environments.
 The concept of [internal looping]({{< ref "advanced-configuration/transform-traffic/looping" >}}) allows you to use URL Rewriting to redirect your URL to *another API endpoint* or to *another API* in the Gateway.
-This reduces latency since the redirection is handled internally within Tyk avoiding an external network request.
+This reduces latency since the redirection is handled internally within Tyk, avoiding an external network request.

 In Tyk, looping is generally targeted using the `tyk://<API_ID>/<path>` scheme, which requires prior knowledge of the `API_ID`.
 Tyk Operator abstracts this by treating APIs as objects, managing them and dynamically assigning `API_ID`s.
 Typed APIs enable you to refer to other APIs by name without explicitly knowing their `API_ID`s.